 Meal Plan Contract Terms:

-To enjoy all you care to eat, unlimited dining, students must agree to a meal plan contract.
+To particpate in a meal plan, students, facutly, or staff must agree to a meal plan contract.
 The Academic Year contract is for both Fall and Spring Semesters.
-Once a student agrees to the contract, he or she is obligated to remain on the contract for both semesters, or pay a cancellation fee to break the contract.
-Cancellation fees vary according to the date the request is made to cancel.
+Once a student agrees to the contract, he or she is obligated to remain on the contract for both semesters.
 Summer Session plans mirror the dates of the different sessions, and various contracts are available.
-The cost to cancel these plans varies according to cancellation date.

 Alternative Solutions for Meals:

-A meal plan contract holder with inadequate time to reach the dining commons during a particular meal period, may request a transportable meal.
-The contract holder will need to contact Food Services’ Nutritionist, Katherine Ingerson, at 706-542-7313 to provide a class schedule and to arrange to pick up the meal at one of the four dining commons.
-Food may not be taken out of the dining commons without making arrangements with the Nutritionist.
+A meal plan contract holder with inadequate time to reach the dining commons during a particular meal period, may request an off-site meal.
+The contract holder will need to contact Food Services Dietitian, Katherine Ingerson, at 706-542-7313 to provide a class schedule and to arrange to pick up the meal at one of the dining commons.
+Food may not be taken out of the dining commons without making arrangements with the Dietitian.
 Removing food from the dining commons is prohibited and will result in a penalty fee and possible disciplinary action.

 Withdrawal from Classes:

 Students who notify Food Services that they have withdrawn from all classes will receive a refund for the semester in which they withdraw.
 Refunds are processed in accordance with the schedule published by Student Accounts.
 The date used for withdrawal refunds will be the later of the Registrar’s official withdrawal date or the last date the patron accessed the dining commons.